-As indicated below, the Town of Gawler website is at the hub of all online marketing activity, as most of the Council's online content resides here in some form.
+As indicated below, the Town of Gawler website is the hub of all online marketing activity, as most of the Council's online content resides here in some form.
 All other digital marketing platforms (e.g. social media) will drive stakeholders back to the website for further engagement and vice versa.
-An exception to this is digital advertising, which exists to amplify the reach of content, and Google My Business listings, which provide limited opportunity for further engagement.